kylebittinger/metagenomics-workshop/README.md

 ## 10. Spruce up the taxonomic summary

-Prepare and activate a new Conda environment
+We need to make some revisions to the file of taxonomic assignments before we're ready to move on with the downstream analysis.
+For this work, we'll create a new Conda environment from the template that comes with our `sbx_kraken` extension.

 ```bash
 # prompt should say "(sunbeam4.1.0)"